klanggames/actions-shared-workflows/actions/publish-service/README.md

 # `publish-service` - **Github Action**

 This action publishes a service docker image to GCR.
 By default it build `linux/amd64` and `linux/arm64` images.
+Tags are generated automatically using the input version and ref sha. `latest` tag is added for pushes to `main`.

 ## Example Workflow File